bitNathan/blackjack2/README.md

 # Blackjack 2

 **Blackjack 2** is a minimalist, single‑player web blackjack game built with Flask.
 It allows a player to play up to three hands versus an AI dealer.
-The app runs without a database, using Flask sessions (or server‑side in‑memory store) to maintain game state.
+The app runs without a database, using Flask sessions to maintain game state.
 It is deployable with Gunicorn + nginx on a Linux server (an Ubuntu laptop in my case).

 Note: sessions are ephemeral.
 Game state is lost on server restarts or if cookies/sessions expire.